Achievable logoAchievable logo

 Step 7

-The key thing to remember is that you don’t need to recognize a question as an inference question to make a good educated guess.
-If you follow this process, you will naturally make your best guess with all the information you have found and with everything you already know about science.
+The key point is that you don’t need to label a question as an inference question in advance.
+If you follow this process, you’ll naturally end up making the best possible guess based on the evidence you found and what you already know about science.

 Key points